Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning: Related work

 {\bf Representation learning for symbolic planning.} Some research has been devoted to learning representations for symbolic planning. \citet{konidaris2018_skillstosymbols} propose a method for acquiring a symbolic planning domain from a set of low-level options which implement abstract symbolic actions.
 In~\cite{james2020_portable} the approach is extended to learning symbolic representations for families of SMDPs which describe options in a variety of tasks.
-Our approach learns action abstractions as a set of diverse skills given a known state abstraction and a termination condition which requires abstract actions to change abstract states. \citet{icarte2019_rewardmachines} learn structure and transition models of finite state machines through reinforcement learning. \citet{ugur2015_effects} acquire symbolic forward models for a predefined low-level action repertoire in a robotic manipulation context.
-Other approaches such as DeepSym~\cite{ahmetoglu2020_deepsim} or LatPlan~\cite{asai2018classical} learn mappings of images to symbolic states and learn action-conditional forward models.
-In LatPlan~\cite{asai2018classical} symbolic state-action representations are learned from image observations of discrete abstract actions (such as moving tiles in a tile puzzle to their discrete locations) which already encode the planning problem.
-Our approach learns a diverse set of skills (i.e. discrete actions) based on an information-theoretic intrinsic reward and learns the symbolic forward model concurrently.
+Our approach learns action abstractions as a set of diverse skills given a known state abstraction and a termination condition which requires abstract actions to change abstract states. \citet{icarte2019_rewardmachines} learn structure and transition models of finite state machines through RL. \citet{ugur2015_effects} acquire symbolic forward models for a predefined low-level action repertoire in a robotic manipulation context. {\citet{chitnis2022_nsrt} concurrently learn transition models on the symbolic and low levels from demonstrations provided in the form of hand-designed policies, and use the learned models for bilevel task and motion planning.
+The approach also assumes the state abstraction function to be known.
+In \cite{silver2022_nssbilevel} a different setting is considered in which the symbolic transition model is additionally assumed known and skill policies that execute symbolic actions are learned from demonstrations.} Other approaches such as DeepSym~\cite{ahmetoglu2020_deepsim} or LatPlan~\cite{asai2018classical} learn mappings of images to symbolic states and learn action-conditional forward models.
+In~\cite{asai2018classical} symbolic state-action representations are learned from image observations of discrete abstract actions (e.g. moving puzzle tiles to discrete locations) which already encode the planning problem.
+Our approach concurrently learns a diverse set of skills (discrete actions) based on an information-theoretic intrinsic reward and the symbolic forward model.
 Differently, in our approach low-level actions are continuous.